 To ensure Group-wide compliance with export control laws and regulations, we have formulated a set of corporate export control regulations for goods and technologies relevant to security maintenance and have put in place an export control system in which a representative director acts as Chief Export Control Officer.

 As a first measure, we set up the Export Control Laws and Regulations Compliance Screening Committee (hereafter the Screening Committee) at the Head Office chaired by the Chief Export Control Officer.
 The Screening Committee undertakes final assessment of all export transactions across the Group to confirm compliance with export control laws and regulations, and provides guidance and supervision to our internal companies to help them establish control systems that ensure legal and regulatory compliance.
-In addition, the Export Control Section was set up within the Head Office Marketing Division to provide secretariat services to the Screening Committee and to function as a Group-wide division to coordinate export control.
-Next, the Working Level Committee was instituted under the control of the Screening Committee to undertake preliminary screening ahead of the assessment by the Screening Committee, discuss matters delegated to it by the Screening Committee, report to the Screening Committee, and undertake horizontal rollout to internal companies of export control-related information.
+In addition, Trade Compliance Department is set up within the Head Office Risk Management Office to provide secretariat services to the Screening Committee and to function as a Group-wide division to coordinate export control.
+Next, the Working Level Committee is instituted under the control of the Screening Committee to undertake preliminary screening ahead of the assessment by the Screening Committee, discuss matters delegated to it by the Screening Committee, report to the Screening Committee, and undertake horizontal rollout to internal companies of export control-related information.